-Well, after 6 years and 9,730 photo shots, my severally outdated and function limited 3.2 megapixel Fuji A210 have decided to give some problems.
+I guess this was a God sent chance to upgrade my stuff.
 It is not something major – the flash sometimes does not work and needs a ‘hard’ press to get it up working.
-The start-up have been getting slower by the days.
+The start-up has been getting slower by the days.

-So, I started to do my homework and started to source for a good camera that is not so costly but will address all the shortcomings in my old camera.
+So, I started to do my homework and started to source a good camera that is not so costly but will address all the shortcomings in my old camera.
 After several visits to some websites, I shortlisted Fuji Finepix J30 compact digital camera – it is not so expensive too (it was going for RM599 for a 12.2 megapixel, ISO up to 3200 and great loads of functions).

 (This was my first option – a much improved Fuji Finepix but Fuji’s website screwed the deal, thank God!
 Image source: http://www.absolut-photo.com)

-We walked into this photo shop (because it was one the nearest and well known) and asked for the Fuji J30 and unfortunately they did not have that model.
+We walked into this camera shop (because it was one the nearest and well known) and asked for the Fuji J30 and unfortunately, they did not have that model.
 The salesgirl, obviously under-estimating my camera knowledge was trying to sell another Fuji model.
 Even my wife started to sense that the salesgirl was trying to patronising us and remarked to me – “She did not know she is talking to a pro”.

-The camera that the girl was trying to push to me was light and seems to have the features that I was looking for but thing is, I did not checked well on this model in detail and I did not want to make the mistake of buying without knowing the details.
+The camera that the girl was trying to push to me was light and seems to have the features that I was looking for but thing is, I did not check well on this model in detail and I did not want to make the mistake of buying without knowing the details.
 I already made that mistake with my current Fuji Finepix A210 and that mistake stuck with me for the last 6 years.

 As the salesgirl was taking other compact unknown models, my eyes caught on something on the shelves.

-(Sony Alpha 230 – Image source: http://www.letsgodigital.org)
+(Entry-level DSLR from Sony, the Sony Alpha 230 – Image source: http://www.letsgodigital.org)

-So, if I spend RM599 now for some unknown compact camera, I would have wasted my money and it will be long time before I will have a chance to get my hands on a proper DSLR.
+So, if I spend RM599 now on some unknown compact camera, I would have wasted my money and it will be a long time before I will have a chance to get my hands on a proper DSLR.
 After a quick computation in my head and importantly an approving look from my wife – I decided to go for my first DSLR (something I should have done a long time ago).

 The salesgirl did not know much about DSLRs and we glad that a more experienced salesman took over, to show the model.
-He was still trying to patronise me and was making elementary mistakes – like saying that the 230 model uses CF card when it clearly stated on the box that it uses SD card.
+He too was still trying to patronise me and was making elementary mistakes – like saying that the 230 model uses a CF card when it clearly stated on the box that it uses an SD card.
 Thankfully I was so excited that I decided to wait out patiently for the payment to be cleared and me to take away my brand new DSLR home.